eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 ##### Unblock messages to a namespace

-Send a piggyback command to [Akka's pub-sub-mediator][pubsubmediator] with type `namespaces.commands:unblockNamespace` to stop blocking messages to a namespace.
+Send a piggyback command to [Pekko's pub-sub-mediator][pubsubmediator] with type `namespaces.commands:unblockNamespace` to stop blocking messages to a namespace.

 `PUT /devops/piggyback?timeout=10s`